 Material Resources volunteers are the front line of our relief work around the world.
 Positions cover areas including receiving, packing and shipping material aid as well as sewing, fabric cutting and teaching skills to create beautiful blankets that are sent to people in crisis.

-MCC Ontario owns and operates six not-for-profit thrift shops and a rePurpose Center in this province.
+MCC Ontario owns and operates seven not-for-profit thrift shops in this province.
 Proceeds from these endeavours support local and global relief, development and peace projects of Mennonite Central Committee.
 Volunteers form the core workforce of the MCC Ontario Thrift Network and many positions are available.
 Be part of the MCC Thrift Network where every volunteer hour becomes a gift to the world!

 Be a Walking with People in Poverty Volunteer